tdeane/director-scripts/transient-aws/README.md

 ```sh
 scp -i ~/.ssh/my_aws_key.pem ~/.ssh/my_aws_key.pem ec2-user@[public-ip-address]:/home/ec2-user/.ssh/id_rsa
 ```
-- SSH into Director instance (all steps from now are to be executed in the Director instance)
+- SSH into Director instance
+**All following steps are to be executed in the Director instance)**
 - Add S3 keys in the REPLACE_ME sections of install_director.sh (only needed if copying log files to S3)
 - Install Director and other packages: